Hiking Project Logo

 Dominguez Canyon Wilderness offers scenic canyons and mesas carved in sandstone, cascading streams, waterfalls, spectacular geologic features, desert bighorn sheep, Native American rock art and historic structures from early mining settlements.

 The Big Dominguez Trail accesses some of the most popular areas of the Dominguez Canyon Wilderness, including waterfalls and rock art.
-The most common access is from the Bridgeport Trailhead or from the Gunnison River at the mouth of Big Dominguez Canyon (if you are arriving by boat).
+The most common access is from the Bridgeport Trailhead or from the Gunnison River at the mouth of Big Dominguez Canyon, if you are arriving by boat.
 The upper end of Big Dominguez Canyon can be accessed from a trailhead at the Big Dominguez Campground which is 11 miles off CO-141 on a good dirt road.
-When it is dry I've driven my Honda Civic to the upper trailhead without problems.
-The road to the Bridgeport trailhead is also a good dirt road but should be avoided when wet.
-The outhouse and parking lot are set back from the river and the hike starts with a hike down the road towards the river to the road beside the railroad.
-Follow this road to the 2nd bridge (the first bridge is private property).
+When it is dry and the road has been regraded, I've driven my Honda Civic to the upper trailhead without problems.
+Other years the road to the upper parking lot can be a mess and requires high-clearance vehicles.
+The road to the Bridgeport trailhead is also a good gravel road - be careful around blind corners.

-This hike is fairly easy, whichever end of the canyon you start at.
+The vast majority of visitors only hike about 5 miles up or down the trail.
+Doing that part of the hike is fairly easy, whichever end of the canyon you start at.
 It maintains a mostly steady low gradient with occasional very short steeper parts.
 There are no crossings of Big Dominguez Creek the entire length from Bridgeport to Dominguez Campground.

 If you are lucky you may spot some desert bighorn sheep along the canyon slopes.